AndyeliSays/Cyclistic-Case-Study/README.md

 **Other Methods:**

--   *SQL* used as alternative mehod for data cleaning, preparation and analysis.
+-   *SQL* used as alternative method for data cleaning, preparation and analysis.